Taste craft beer like a seasoned sommelier

 The second nose

-After a gentle circular motion (really gentle, we're not creating a vortex), try a second approach.
-This is where the magic happens.
+After a slight circular motion (really slight, we're not creating a vortex), try a second approach.
+That's where the magic happens.

-These more discreet aromatic molecules, which the first wave had kept in the shadows, now take center stage.
-In our Double Oat , this is when the subtle tropical notes of mango and passion fruit emerge behind the hoppy facade.
+These more subtle aromatic molecules, which the first wave had kept in the shadows, are now taking center stage.
+In our Double Oat , this is when the subtle tropical notes of mango and passion fruit emerge from behind the hoppy facade.

-Heating the liquid with your hands (which is why you hold the glass by the stem) accentuates this phenomenon, gradually releasing the more complex volatile compounds.
-It's like going from a 720p image to 4K – suddenly, invisible details become evident.
+The warming of the liquid by your hands (which is why you're holding the glass by the stem) accentuates this phenomenon, gradually releasing more complex volatile compounds.
+It's like going from a 720p image to 4K – suddenly, invisible details become obvious.

 Aroma mapping

-To navigate this molecular jungle without getting lost, we use a classification system by aromatic family.
-Think of it like a well-organized hard drive, but for your olfactory memories:
+To navigate this molecular jungle without getting lost, we use a classification system based on aromatic families.
+Think of it as a well-organized hard drive, but for your olfactory memories:

-"Malt" Feature : The aromas born from grain processing.
-Our Capone Malt explores this territory with virtuosity—fresh bread, biscuits, caramel, coffee, chocolate, pecans.
+Malt Dossier : The aromas born from the transformation of grains.
+Our Capone Malt explores this territory with virtuosity – fresh bread, biscuit, caramel, coffee, chocolate, pecan.
 A true roasting festival.

-"Hops" Feature : The craft brewers' favorite playground.
-From grapefruit to mango, pine to cannabis (yes, these plants share aromatic compounds), this is where our Stirling shines with its notes of citrus and exotic fruits.
+"Hops" dossier : The favorite playground of craft brewers.
+From grapefruit to mango, from pine to cannabis (yes, these plants share aromatic compounds), this is where our Stirling shines with its notes of citrus and exotic fruits.

-"Fermentation" Feature : The aromatic signatures created by the yeast itself.
-Fruity esters (banana, apple), spicy phenols (clove, pepper), or even the funky notes of wild fermentation.
+"Fermentation" dossier : The aromatic signatures created by the yeast itself.
+Fruity esters (banana, apple), spicy phenols (clove, pepper), or even the funky notes of wild fermentations.

-Mastering this mapping is like having a subway map of an unknown city.
-Suddenly, you can navigate without getting lost and even create food and beer pairings that go beyond the obvious.
+Mastering this map is like having a subway map of an unfamiliar city.
+Suddenly, you can navigate without getting lost and even create food and beer pairings that go beyond the obvious combinations.

 Hack your brain

-Your nose is a muscle that needs training.
-Professional sommeliers aren't born with a superpower—they simply have a systematic training protocol in place.
-Here's our three-step plan:
+Your nose is a muscle that can be trained.
+Professional sommeliers weren't born with a superpower – they simply developed a systematic training protocol.
+Here's ours in three steps:

-1. Daily Conscious Sniffing: Yes, become that weird person who smells everything.
-The spices in your kitchen, the fruits at the market, even the herbs in your garden.
+1. Daily conscious sniffing: Yes, become that quirky person who smells everything.
+The spices in your kitchen, the fruits from the market, even the herbs from your garden.
 Create a ritual: every morning, smell your coffee before drinking it, trying to identify its aromatic notes.

-2. Create strong neural connections: For each aroma you identify, associate it with a specific, personal mental image.
+2. Create strong neural connections: For each aroma you identify, associate it with a specific and personal mental image.
 It's not just "raspberry," it's "the raspberry jam my grandmother used to make."
-The more emotional the association, the more it will stick in your memory.
+The more emotional the association, the more deeply it will be etched in your memory.

-3. Comparative tasting session: Gather a few friends and a variety of craft beers.
-Add a selection of Swiss cheeses to spice up the experience.
-Mistakes are your best teacher here—every aromatic confusion reinforces learning through contrast.
+3. Comparative tasting session: Gather some friends and a variety of craft beers.
+Add a selection of Swiss cheeses to spice things up.
+Mistakes are your best teacher here – every aromatic mishap reinforces learning by contrast.

 In our brewery tasting workshops, we regularly see novices transform their perception in just a few sessions.
 Unlike musical or artistic talent, olfactory expertise is accessible to anyone who practices seriously.

-Now that your nose has mapped the aromatic terrain, it's time to get down to business.
-Prepare your taste buds—the tasting phase will reveal the whole truth about this amber liquid that's been teasing you since the beginning of this article...
+Now that your nose has mapped the aromatic landscape, it's time to get down to business.
+Prepare your taste buds – the tasting phase will reveal the whole truth about this amber liquid that's been teasing you since the beginning of this article...

 This is the moment your taste buds have been waiting for.
 The sip.
-That precise second when the liquid hits your tongue marks the beginning of a fascinating sensory sequence.
-Like a well-crafted film, the tasting unfolds in three distinct acts: the attack, the development, and the finish.
+That precise second when the liquid makes contact with your tongue marks the beginning of a fascinating sensory sequence.
+Like a well-crafted film, the tasting experience unfolds in three distinct acts: the attack, the middle, and the finish.
 Each reveals a different facet of your beer's personality.

 The attack and those precious first seconds

 The first two to three seconds after the sip define the attack.
-This is when the most volatile flavors hit your taste buds without restraint.
-Our Embuscade does not bear this name by chance – its attack is lively, marked by an explosion of citrus fruits and a strong bitterness that pleasantly surprises.
+This is the moment when the most volatile flavors hit your taste buds without restraint.
+Our Embuscade is not named for nothing – its attack is lively, marked by an explosion of citrus and a pronounced bitterness that pleasantly surprises.

-The attack is often dominated by freshness, acidity, or bitterness, depending on the style.
+The initial taste is often dominated by freshness, acidity, or bitterness, depending on the style.
 These sensations are perceived first because they trigger a faster nervous response than other flavors.
-Think of them like the first notes of a symphony—they set the tone for everything that follows.
+Think of them like the opening notes of a symphony—they set the tone for everything that follows.

-To properly assess the attack, take a small sip (not a thirsty Viking gulp) and let it cover the front of your tongue for a few seconds.
-Don't swallow immediately.
-Make a mental note of these first impressions before they are replaced by the next ones.
+To properly assess the attack, take a small sip (not a gulp like a thirsty Viking) and let it coat the front of your tongue for a few seconds.
+Don't swallow it immediately.
+Mentally note these first impressions before they are replaced by others.

 The mid-palate and the revealing balance

 If the attack is a sprint, the mid-palate is a contemplative stroll.
-This is where the balance between the different components is revealed.
-Our Zepp particularly shines in this phase with its perfect balance between malty sweetness and the herbal notes of hops, creating the harmony for which it is renowned.
+It is here that the balance between the different components is revealed.
+Our Zepp shines particularly brightly in this phase with its perfect balance between malty sweetness and herbaceous hop notes, creating the harmony for which it is renowned.

 -